u-p/R-ACT-R/README.md

 # R-ACT-R
-Updated repository of the R-ACT-R model
+This repository contains an R implementation of ACT-R for the purpose of writing various cue-based retrieval models

-This repository contains the lattest version of the R-ACT-R system
+This repository has the lattest version of the R-ACT-R system

+## Log of changes
-# 01.11.2021:
+### 01.11.2021:

 . some changes were made to the 'functions.R' file, mainly about printing the output in sensible ways